 Our ambition is to be a leader in responsible investment, driving the transition to a more sustainable economy for the long-term benefit of our clients and society.

-As at 31 March 2020:
+As at 31 December 2020:

 The value of investments and any income from them can go down as well as up and investors may not get back the amount originally invested.
 The value of the underlying assets is strongly affected by interest rate fluctuations and by changes in the credit ratings of the underlying issuer of the assets.